 - Add almonds and oil to a medium pan.
 Sprinkle with chili powder and salt.
 Stir over medium heat for about 5 minutes until fragrant and toasted.

 - Remove the pan from heat, add lime juice and cilantro and stir.
 Transfer nuts to a plate or baking pan to cool.
-Store in airtight container up to 1 week.

 I am working with my friends at Diamond of California Nuts to bring you this awesome post because I personally use and love their products!